Policy Number: 108

 - Pre-complaint consultations and informal resolution activities.

-A written complaint must be filed within thirty (30) calendar days of the occurrence of the alleged retaliation.
+A written complaint must be filed as soon as reasonably possible, but no later than sixty (60) calendar days after the occurrence of the alleged retaliation.

+a.
 Complainant.
-The Office of Institutional Compliance will send the complainant a brief acknowledgment of the complaint, stating that the complaint will be evaluated, and advising the complainant that he or she will be contacted within a given time.
-The acknowledgment letter will include a copy of these Procedures for the Handling of an Allegation of Retaliation.
-The complainant will be kept apprised of the status of the investigation of the matter, to the extent the Office of Institutional Compliance determines the communication does not compromise the integrity of the investigation.
-If the Office of Institutional Compliance determines that communicating certain information to the complainant would compromise the integrity of the investigation, complete, detailed information on the nature of the investigation may not be provided.
+The OIC will send the complainant a brief acknowledgment of the complaint, stating that the complaint will be evaluated, and advising the complainant that he or she will be contacted within a given period of time.
+The acknowledgment will include a copy of this policy.
+The complainant will be kept apprised of the status of the investigation of the matter, to the extent the OIC determines the communication does not compromise the integrity of the investigation.

+c.
 Respondent.
-The Office of Institutional Compliance shall inform the individual against whom the allegations are raised (the “respondent”) of the nature of the allegations and of the status of the investigation at the point and to the extent that the Office of Institutional Compliance determines that it will not compromise the integrity of the investigation.
+The OIC shall inform the individual against whom the allegations are raised of the nature of the allegations and of the status of the investigation at the point and to the extent that the OIC determines that it will not compromise the integrity of the investigation.

-The Office of Institutional Compliance will initiate an investigation if the written, signed complaint contains all of the mandatory information and is timely, within the scope of this procedure, and states sufficient specific facts, which, if determined to be true, would support a finding that the non-retaliation provisions of the university HOOP were violated.
-Notwithstanding that the complaint meets the foregoing requirements, the Office of Institutional Compliance may determine not to proceed with a complaint investigation for any one of the following reasons:
+The OIC will initiate an investigation if the written, acknowledged complaint contains all of the required information, is timely within the scope of this policy and states sufficient specific facts.
+These facts, if determined to be true, must support a finding that the non-retaliation provisions of this policy were violated.
+Notwithstanding that the complaint meets the foregoing requirements, the OIC may determine not to proceed with a complaint investigation for any one of the following reasons:

 - the complainant withdraws the complaint;